sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 turn are translated into SAI dataplane obects via the normal SONiC orchestration daemons inside SWSS.

-The SDN controller controls the overlay built on top of the physical layer of the infrastructure.
+The SDN controller controls the overlay built on top of the physical layer (underlay) of the infrastructure.
 From the point of view of the SDN control plane, when a customer creates an operation from the cloud portal (for example a VNET creation), the controller allocates the resources, placement management, capacity, etc. via the  **NorthBound interface APIs**.

 ##### SDN and DPU High-Availability (HA)